-The Coach Gernon Brown Memorial Award for the best all-around athlete of the junior varsity teams during the 2011-12 school year was awarded to Carl R. LaForge III '15.
+The Coach Gernon Brown Memorial Award - for the best all-around athlete on the junior varsity teams during the 2013-14 school year - was merited by Mark R. Beebe, Jr. '16.

-The "Rusty" Staub Award for the senior baseball letterman who best exhibited leadership, sportsmanship, and spirit was awarded to Brett M. Leonhard.
+The Rusty Staub Award - for the senior baseball letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Spencer A. Miller.

-The Donald R. Ford Award for the outstanding football lineman was awarded to Andrew Joseph III.
+The Donald R. Ford Award - for the outstanding lineman on Jesuit's varsity football team - was merited by Michael T. McCombs.